-The code of conduct was signed off by Linus Torvalds and Greg Kroah-Hartman (kind of second-in-command after Torvalds).
-Dan Williams of Intel and Chris Mason from Facebook were some of the other signees.
+The code of conduct was signed off by Linus Torvalds and Greg Kroah-Hartman (kind of the second-in-command after Torvalds).
+Dan Williams of Intel and Chris Mason from Facebook were some of the other signatories.

-If I have read through the timeline correctly, half an hour after signing this code of conduct, Torvalds sent a mail apologizing for his past behavior.
-He also announced taking a temporary break to improve upon his behavior.
+If I have read through the timeline correctly, half an hour after signing this code of conduct Torvalds sent an email apologizing for his past behavior.
+He also announced that he would take a temporary break to improve his behavior.

-But at this point some people started reading between the lines, with a special attention to this line from his mail:
+But at this point some people started reading between the lines, paying special attention to this line from his email: